top of page

 Family Building Consultations for Donor Conception

-If you're working with a fertility clinic and planning to conceive with the help of an egg, sperm or embryo donor, your clinic may require you to meet with a mental health provider for a consultation.
+If you're working with a fertility clinic and planning to conceive with the help of an egg or sperm donor, or use donated embryos, your clinic may require you to meet with a therapist for a consultation.

 What the consultation is:

-The purpose of the consultation is to provide you with information about family building through donor conception.
-Topics include: choosing whether to use a Directed (Known) Donor or an Unknown (ie. sperm or egg bank) Donor; information about donor conception from the perspective of your future child; the impact of Direct-to-Consumer Genetic Testing on donor conception and talking to children about their conception story.
+The main purpose of the consultation is to provide you with information about family building through donor conception.
+Topics include: implications of selecting a directed (known) or a non-directed (ie. sperm or egg bank) donor; considerations for donor selection that will impact your future family; information about genetic half siblings and strategies for talking to children about donor conception.

 What the consultation is not: